-The bill aims to address the challenges of attracting and retaining commissioned law enforcement officers in Washington State, particularly in light of recent societal changes and the impact of the coronavirus pandemic.
-To facilitate this, the legislation authorizes counties and cities to impose a sales and use tax, specifically set at a rate of 0.10 percent, which can be credited against the state sales and use tax.
-This tax revenue is intended to be used primarily for the purpose of attracting and retaining law enforcement personnel, with at least 50 percent of the funds allocated for this purpose.
-The bill also outlines a timeline for when different counties and cities can impose this tax based on their population size.
+The proposed bill aims to address the challenges faced by law enforcement agencies in Washington regarding the recruitment and retention of commissioned officers.
+It recognizes the increasing difficulty in attracting law enforcement personnel, exacerbated by recent societal changes and the COVID-19 pandemic.
+To combat this issue, the bill authorizes counties and cities to impose a sales and use tax, specifically set at a rate of 0.10 percent, as a credit against the state sales and use tax.
+This tax revenue is intended to fund initiatives aimed at attracting and retaining law enforcement officers, with at least 50 percent of the collected funds designated for this purpose.

 Statutes affected: Original Bill: 43.101.200